Clarksville High School (Tennessee)

 Clarksville High School is a public high school located in Clarksville in Montgomery County, Tennessee.
 It is part of the Clarksville-Montgomery County School System.
 The original building was built in 1906 but the school moved to the current building in 1968.
-Clarksville High School holds the CMCSS Business Academy which provides an open enrollment option for entering freshman for Montgomery county.
+Clarksville High School holds the CMCSS Business Academy which provides an open enrollment option for entering freshmen in Montgomery County.
 Its mascot is Wiley the Wildcat.
-The School colors are Purple and Gold, and the sports teams wear Purple and Gold with some Black.
+The school colors are purple and gold, and the sports teams wear purple and gold with some black.
 Athletics are part of the TSSAA.
-The School meets expectations for the Standardized Tests and ACT's.
+The School meets expectations for the standardized tests and ACT's.

 Athletics

 Clarksville High School Football is led by Head Coach Isaac Shelby, whose accomplishments include a 45-13 record against teams in the city.
 Under Shelby, the team has made the playoffs ten out of twelve years at Clarksville High, with a 10-9 playoff record.
 Shelby has coached 13 players who have gone on to play in the Tennessee All-Star Game and 62 players who have signed to play college football, 2 of which have gone on to play in the NFL.
-Coach Shelby also holds the record for the most winningest coach in school history at Clarksville northeast high school.
-He left northeast to coach for the victor Clarksville High School in 2014.
+Coach Shelby also holds the record for the most winningest coach in school history at Clarksville Northeast High School, which he joined in 2008.
+He left Northeast to coach for Clarksville High School in 2014.

-In its second year the 2021 Lady Cats Girls Wrestling Team had two State Champions Ella-Lina Gonzalez and Brielle Bissonette.
+In its second year, the 2021 Lady Cats Girls Wrestling Team had two State Champions Ella-Lina Gonzalez and Brielle Bissonette.
 The team won the TSSAA State Duals and placed second in the Girls Traditional State Tournament.
-Girls Soccer won the state title in 2014 and 2016 with a 2nd Place trophy in 2015.
+The girls' soccer team won the state title in 2014 and 2016 with a 2nd place trophy in 2015.
 The women's golf team won the state title in 2016, their third.

-Girls' Golf has also won multiple State Titles as well.
+Girls' Golf has also won multiple state titles as well.